Your Guide To Buying A Garage: Questions To Ask

 What are the Specifications for a Single- or Two-Car Garage?

-Another big decision when adding a garage is whether you should choose a single-car or two-car garage and how much space each of these structures will take up on your property.
+Another big decision when buying a garage is whether you should choose a single-car or two-car garage and how much space each of these structures will take up on your property.

 For a single-car garage, it’s recommended that you go with a minimum size of 14’ x 24’.
 If you want to incorporate storage or workspace, you should add at least 6’ – 8’ to your structure.
 Most of our single-car garages are built with a wood floor.
 However, a concrete floor can be utilized if you’ll be housing heavy vehicles or moving vehicles and equipment in and out on a daily basis.